Following on from Pt 1…

-From there, it’s 5km to the cabanas.
+From there, it’s 5km to the cabanas where I rested up.
 They are signed, and cost $7 a night, with bathroom, electricity and kitchen.
-You can camp there too, but probably best to continue a few more kilometres to the lake, for some great spots right below the volcano.
+You can camp there too, but probably best to continue a few more kilometres to the lake, where there’s some great spots right below the volcano.

-The idea next is to link the track you’re on with the one to Urbina, which runs on the other side of the river you’ll see as you descend – rather than heading straight on to Mocha, which will spit you out further north on the Panamerican.
+Broadly speaking, aim from here to link the track between the volcanoes with the one to Urbina which runs on the other side of the river you’ll see as you descend – rather than heading straight on to Mocha, which will spit you out further north on the Panamerican.
 Apparently the road to Mocha is in far worse condition too.

 So, follow the main track passed the cabanas, which is in good shape, until it degrades into a series of boggy paths after its highest point, 4250m, descending steeply – some pushing and shoving required.
 You’ll hit a bridge and a shepard’s hut.
 I cut across the valley here, having seen the dirt road to Urbina on the other side of the river in the distance.
-Bad idea.
-Probably best to stay on the track you’re on, climbing up and over the hill ahead of you before attempting the crossing, at which point it should be (relatively) easy.
+But it involved some awkward bog and river crossings, which would be very tough on a fully laden bike.

 The dirt road to Urbina is in great shape.
 Follow it a few kilometres to the second (cobbled) junction, ignoring the first, signposted Portal Andino.
 Taking a right should lead you to Quatro Esquinas, just above Riobamba – which I’d have done if my pedal hadn’t exploded.
 This road is cobbled.
 Or, follow the signs to Urbina to the left.
 Shortly after this junction, as the road is about to climb, there’s an unsigned dirt road to the right, leading to Andaluza.
 This cuts off a few paved kilometres, the rest being on the Panamerican (downhill, 15-20km).
 If you miss it and get to Urbina, it’s no big deal.